How to Create Table of Contents for Tabs in Excel: 6 Methods

 Excel Table of Contents for Tabs

-• Then, if you click on any tabs, it will take us to that certain spreadsheet tab.
+• If you click on any tabs, it will take you to that certain spreadsheet tab.

-• Here, we click on the Australia tab, and it takes us to the Australia spreadsheet tab.
+• Click the Australia tab, which takes us to the Australia spreadsheet tab.
 See the screenshot.

 Excel Table of Contents for Tabs